 The information required by the Regulation (EU) No 543/2011 must be shown legibly and obviously on one side of the packaging, either indelibly printed directly onto the package or on a label which is an integral part of the package or affixed to it.

 For goods shipped in bulk and loaded directly onto a means of transport, the information must be given in a document accompanying the goods or shown on a notice placed in an obvious position inside the means of transport.

-In the case of distance contracts within the meaning of Article 2(1) of Directive 97/7/EC (e.g. internet sales) conformity with the marketing standards requires that the information particulars must be available before the purchase is concluded.
+In the case of distance contracts (within the meaning of Directive 2011/83/EU (e.g. internet sales) the information particulars must be available before the purchase is concluded.

 Invoices and accompanying documents, excluding receipts for the consumer, must indicate the name and the country of origin of the products and, where appropriate, the class, the variety or commercial type if required in a specific marketing standard, or the fact that the product is intended for processing

 Information to be provided at the retail stage

 At retail stage, the information required must be legible and conspicuous.

 The retailer must display the following information legibly, in a prominent position near the fruits or vegetables: